akihikodaki/dts/test_plans/cvl_dcf_flow_priority_test_plan.rst

 ================================
 1. validate rules: two rules have same pattern, input set but different priority and action(priority 0 -> to vf 1, priority 1 -> to vf 2).
 2. create rules and list rules.
-3. send matched packets, check vf 2 receive the packets for hiting the priority 1.
+3. send matched packets, check vf 1 receive the packets for hiting the priority 0.
 4. send mismatched packets, check the packets are not received by vf 1 or 2.
-5. destroy rule with priority 1, list rules.
+5. destroy rule with priority 0, list rules.
-6. send matched packets, check vf 1 receive the packets for hiting the priority 0.
+6. send matched packets, check vf 2 receive the packets for hiting the priority 1.
 7. send mismatched packets, check the packets are not received by vf 1 or 2.
-8. recreate rules which priority is 1, list rule.
+8. recreate rules which priority is 0, list rule.
-9. destroy rule with priority 0, list rules.
+9. destroy rule with priority 1, list rules.
-10. send matched packets, check vf 2 receive the packets for hiting the priority 1.
+10. send matched packets, check vf 1 receive the packets for hiting the priority 0.
 11. send mismatched packets, check the packets are not received by vf 1 or 2.
-12. destroy rule with priority 1, list rules.
+12. destroy rule with priority 0, list rules.
 13. send matched packets, check the packets are not received by vf 1 or 2.